hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   `composer-[0-9]+\.[0-9]+(\.[0-9]+)?-airflow-[0-9]+\.[0-9]+(\.[0-9]+.*)?`.
   The Cloud Composer portion of the version is a semantic version.
   The portion of the image version following 'airflow-' is an official Apache Airflow repository release name.
+  **Important**: You can only upgrade in-place between minor Cloud Composer versions.
+For example, you can upgrade your environment from `composer-1.16.x` to `composer-1.17.x`.
+You cannot upgrade between major Cloud Composer versions (from `1.x.x` to `2.x.x`).
+To do so, create a new environment.

 See [documentation](https://cloud.google.com/composer/docs/how-to/managing/configuring-private-ip) for setting up private environments.
 The `private_environment_config` block supports: